jackiepurdue/paper-2019-amr-uba/manuscript.md

 ### Phylogenetic analysis of MCR sequences

-The phylogenetic relationships of the CARD canonical sequences, and the CARD prevalence sequences involving the MCR family were investigated to show the pylogenetic relationship of only the putative MCR sequences without the noise of additional sequences.
+The phylogenetic relationships of the CARD canonical sequences, and the CARD prevalence sequences involving the MCR family were investigated to show the phylogenetic relationship of only the putative MCR sequences without the noise of additional sequences.
 A total of 87 genes, an out-group, the 32 canonical sequences, and the 54 prevalence sequences (clustered as per Table {@tbl:exp-params}), were selected for analyses.
 The tree in Figure {@fig:canon-prev-tree} shows several distinct clades.
 Each MCR variant forms a clade.
-MCR-1, MCR-2, and MCR-6 form a clade, appearing to more closely related to one another than with the other MCR family members.
+MCR-1, MCR-2, and MCR-6 form a clade, appearing to br more closely related to one another than with the other MCR family members.
 This clade is also closely related to the ICR-Mc clade.
 ICR-Mc @JT9eRkR8 is another phosphoethanolamine transferase which confers colistin resistance.

 ![Phylogenetic relationship of 32 canonical (labels prefixed with lcl_canon_ in yellow), 54 prevalence (labels prefixed with lcl_prev_ in tan) MCR family sequences, and an outgroup from Betaproteobacteria (lcl_outgroup in grey).
 Each MCR variant is coloured based on its primary numerical value.](images/mcr191004_canon_prev.fasta.aln.trim.treefile.collapsed.svg){#fig:canon-prev-tree}

-The relationships were then collapsed to representative sequences for each numbered MCR variant in figure {@fig:canon-prev-tree-collapsed} for a more condensed visualization of the overall MCR family relationships.
+The relationships were then collapsed to represent sequences for each numbered MCR variant in figure {@fig:canon-prev-tree-collapsed} for a more condensed visualization of the overall MCR family relationships.

 From figure {@fig:canon-prev-tree-collapsed} the gradient of diversity between some variants is occupied, such as the relationship of MCR 1, 2, and 6 and ICR-Mc, and MCR 7, 3, and 9.
 There are also relationships in which this diversity is missing, where unrepresented clades of MCR could exist.